Questions and Answers About Thumb Sucking

 - Thumb-sucking children have a reduced risk of allergies.

-Sucking the thumb serves as a calming and sleeping aid for babies and is considered normal behavior.
-For older children, thumb sucking can be considered a habit, and it’s relatively common.
-It’s estimated that around 6% of 5-year-olds suck their thumbs.
+In the baby age, sucking on the thumb serves as calming and sleeping aid and is considered as a normal behavior.
+For older children Thumb-sucking can be considered a habit and and it's relatively common.
+It's estimated that around 6% of 5-year-olds do suck on the thumb.

-Very intense and frequent thumb sucking well beyond the usual age can be a sign of a behavioral disorder that requires a psychological evaluation.
+Very hard thumb sucking well beyond the usual age can be a behavioral disorder that requires psychological evaluation.

 Do children always suck on the same thumb?